Kali Uchis: Early life

-Karly-Marina Loaiza was born on July 17, 1994, in Alexandria, Virginia.
-Her father moved from Pereira, Colombia, to the United States, where he met Karly's mother during the late 1980s.
-Her mother had children from a previous marriage and is from Virginia.
-Loaiza is their only child together.
-Her father moved back to Colombia when Loaiza was in high school in order to take care of his mother, who had fallen ill.
-Loaiza stayed in Colombia with her father, uncles, and aunts during the summer.
-During the school year she would be with her mother and older siblings.

-In high school, Loaiza learned to play piano and saxophone.
-She participated in a jazz band, before her graduation from T. C. Williams High School (renamed Alexandria City High School).
-She often skipped classes to spend time at the photo lab, making experimental short films.
+Karly Marina Loaiza was born in Alexandria, Virginia, on July 17, 1994, the daughter of a Colombian father and an American mother.
+Her parents met during the late 1980s, and her father moved back to Colombia when Uchis was in high school.
+Loaiza resided in Pereira, the city of origin of her father.
+She subsequently spent summers in Colombia with her father, uncles, and aunts.
+During the school year, she lived with her mother and older siblings.
+In high school, she learned to play the piano and saxophone.
+She participated in a jazz band, and graduated from Alexandria City High School (then called T. C. Williams High School).
+She often skipped class to spend time at the photo lab, making experimental short films.
 Her interest in photography led to her creating mixtape cover art.
 Skipping class and breaking the curfew set by her parents led to her being kicked out of her home.
-During this time, she lived in her car and wrote songs on her keyboard which would later come in the form of her lo-fi mixtape, Drunken Babble.
-She also wrote poetry, songs and music, but did not initially intend to sing, being rather more interested in directing films than being in the spotlight.
-She was given the nickname "Kali Uchis" by her father.
+During this time, she lived in her car and wrote songs on her keyboard which would later appear on her debut mixtape Drunken Babble (2012).
+She also wrote poetry and did not initially intend to sing, being more interested in directing films than being in the spotlight.
+She was given the nickname "Karluchis" and she would later modify to be used as "Kali Uchis".

 Career

 2012–2016: Drunken Babble and Por Vida

 Shortly after graduating, Uchis released her debut mixtape, Drunken Babble, on August 1, 2012.
 The mixtape was described as "genre-defying", noted for its influences from doo-wop, reggae and early 2000s R&B. In 2014, she collaborated with rapper Snoop Dogg on the song "On Edge" for his mixtape, That's My Work 3.

 In February 2015, Uchis released her debut EP Por Vida for free download on her official website, and later on iTunes.
 The project featured production from various musicians, including Diplo, Tyler, the Creator, Kaytranada and BadBadNotGood.
-She embarked on her first tour during October 2015 with Leon Bridges, touring through the United States and parts of Canada.
+She embarked on her first tour in October 2015 with Leon Bridges, touring through the United States and parts of Canada.